psf/policies/docs/python.org/code-of-conduct/Enforcement-Procedures.md

 ## Acknowledge the report

-Reporters should receive an emailed acknowledgment of the receipt of their report within 24 hours.
+Reporters should receive an emailed acknowledgment of the receipt of their report within one week.

 ## Conflict of interest policy